folio-org/docs/content/en/docs/Getting started/Installation/R2-2021/singleserverwithcontainers.md

       "value" : "http://<YOUR_IP_ADDRESS>:9130"
     }, {
       "name" : "SYSTEM_USER_PASSWORD",
-      "value" : "****"    #  Choose your own password; don't use the standard value, otherwise your installation will be insecure.
+      "value" : "<YOUR_SYSTEM_USER_PASSWORD>"
     } ],
 ```
+<YOUR_SYSTEM_USER_PASSWORD> has to be the same one as we set in the Okapi environment variables above.
 Delete the standard module descriptor and post your own module descriptor to Okapi:

 ```
-  curl -X DELETE -D - -w '\n' http://localhost:9130/_/proxy/modules/mod-pubsub-2.0.7 curl -i -w '\n' -X POST -H 'Content-type: application/json' -d @pubsub-module-descriptor.json http://localhost:9130/_/proxy/modules
+  curl -X DELETE -D - -w '\n' http://localhost:9130/_/proxy/modules/mod-pubsub-2.3.3 curl -i -w '\n' -X POST -H 'Content-type: application/json' -d @pubsub-module-descriptor.json http://localhost:9130/_/proxy/modules
 ```